Airplanes may be huge, but have you ever noticed how small their tires look in comparison?

 Large tires would not benefit aircraft.
 Instead, having larger tires would result in airplanes not being able to land properly.

 Larger tires increase an aircraft’s load and could damage runways.
 Additionally, larger tires would make a plane bounce more when landing.

 In view of these considerations, it makes sense to keep airplane tires as small as possible.

-What is the Biggest Tire Size on a Plane?
+The Biggest Tire Size on a Plane

 The Airbus A380 has the largest commercial plane tire size in the world at 56 inches in diameter and 21 inches in width.